-• CAN-bus BMS control is no longer tied into ESS.
-It now works for other systems as well, including Off-grid and plain backup systems.
-It is not longer necessary to wire allow-to-charge and allow-to-discharge connections to the AUX inputs on a Multi or a Quattro.
+Battery controlled charge and discharge for Inverter/chargers and MPPT Solar Chargers.
+No need to wire allow-to-charge and allow-to-discharge connections to the AUX inputs on a Multi or a Quattro.

-- VE.Direct MPPT Solar Chargers are now also controlled with the max charge current, just like Multis and Quattros already were. - When inverting, ie in Island mode, Multis and Quattros will shut down when the max discharge current is zero.
+- When inverting, ie in Island mode, Multis and Quattros will shut down when the max discharge current is zero.
 They will automatically start again as soon as either AC mains returns, or when BMS increases the max discharge current again. - New for Off-grid systems only (for ESS systems this was already happening): setting up charge voltages in VEConfigure is no longer necessary: the Multis, Quattros and also MPPT Solar Chargers will charge with the voltage as received via CAN-bus from the battery.